 One of the burning questions men have about beard, goatee or side-burn hair restoration (other than simply, ‘does it look good?’) is of course, ‘Are there any beard transplant side-effects?’

-Another side-effect, which may cause alarm but which is a natural part of the process, is hair shedding.
-Yes, it may seem absurd and not to mention unfortunate to have hair loss following the procedure, however this shedding side-effect is to be expected with many patients, is a temporary beard transplant side-effect, and the hair will grow back as advised by your surgeon in around the three month time-frame.
+Another side-effect, which may cause alarm, but which is a natural part of the process, is hair shedding.
+Yes, it may seem absurd and not to mention unfortunate to have hair loss following the procedure, however this shedding side-effect is to be expected with many patients, is a temporary beard transplant side-effect, as the donor hairs bed-in to the follicles.
+Although the hairs themselves ay break off and shred, the follicles themselves will still be alive and healthy underneath the skin and they will produce new hair strands and the hair will grow back as advised by your surgeon in around the three-month time frame.

 Unexpected side-effects of a beard transplant